10up/distributor/docs/migration-guide-version-1-to-version-2.md

 The <a href="./dt_push_post.html">`dt_push_post`</a> action has been deprecated in favor of two actions: <a href="./dt_push_external_post.html">`dt_push_external_post`</a> and <a href="./dt_push_network_post.html">`dt_push_network_post`</a>.

 Extenders using the old action are advised to switch to the new actions as a matter of priority.
 The deprecated action had conflicting arguments so can not be relied upon to pass data consistently.

+### Internationalization improvements

+The generation of translation files has been updated to include strings included in JavaScript files.

+Version 2.0.0 of Distributor has also improved pluralization of strings and combined similar strings to reduce the burden on translators.